 Primrose Tea Rooms, Lustleigh (on the doorstep, literally!)

 Village tea room which is very popular with walkers and has featured in many walking books.
-Please note that it is under new ownership and reopened at Easter 2017.

 Tea at Taylors, Ashburton (12 miles from the cottage)

 An elegant tea room where everything is served on dainty china.
 As well as ranking highly on Trip Advisor, it’s also one of our favourites – think Miss Marple!
 A great selection of home made cakes, sandwiches and an extensive range of speciality teas and coffees.
 Well worth popping in for a brew if visiting Ashburton.